 Westgold Resources Limited (Westgold or the Company) is a Perth, Western Australian headquartered mineral resource company focused on the exploration, development and acquisition of base and precious metals properties.
 The Company demerged from ASX listed Metals X Limited and commenced trading on the ASX on 6 December 2016.
 Karora Resources Inc (Karora) was acquired by Westgold, following the recent completion of the merger on 1 August 2024.
 Karora, previously called Royal Nickel Corporation, commenced trading under the new name of Karora Resources Inc. on June 17, 2020.
 Karora acquired 100% of the underground Beta Hunt Mine through a staged acquisition process in 2016 and later acquired the Higginsville Gold Operations (HGO) in June 2019.
 Karora expanded HGO through the acquisition of the Spargo's Reward Project on August 7, 2020.
-Karora acquired the Beta Hunt Operation (BHO) which includes the Lakewood processing plant and the Higginsville Gold Operation (HGO) as an integrated operation with both BHO and HGO feeding the Higginsville and Lakewood processing plants.
+Karora acquired the Lakewood gold processing plant in July 2022.
+Lakewood was subsequently divested in February 2025.
+Westgold currently operates the Beta Hunt Operation (BHO) and the Higginsville Gold Operation (HGO) as an integrated operation with both BHO and HGO feeding the Higginsville processing plant.

-This Technical Report covers the Higginsville Gold Operation (HGO) and has been prepared by Westgold following completion of updated Mineral Resources and Reserves for HGO effective June 30, 2024.
+This Technical Report covers the Higginsville Gold Operation (HGO) and has been prepared by Westgold following completion of The Higginsville Expansion Plan Scping Study dated 28 April 2025.
 The Technical Report will also be available on the SEDAR+ website.

-HGO comprises the Higginsville processing plant, 244 live mining tenements (as of June 30, 2024) and underground and open pit mining operations Two Boys underground mine and Pioneer open pit.
+HGO comprises the Higginsville processing plant, 244 live mining tenements (as of June 30, 2024) and underground and open pit mining operations Two Boys underground mine and Lake Cowan open pits.